onap/vnfrqts-requirements/docs/Chapter5.rst

 *Example: string parameters for IPv4 and IPv6 Address Assignments to an external network*

-In this example, the {network-role} has been defined as “oam” to represent an oam network and the {vm-type} has been defined as “db” for database.
+In this example, the {network-role} has been defined as "oam" to represent an oam network and the {vm-type} has been defined as "db" for database.

 .. code-block:: yaml